Charlotte’s practice focuses on Chancery and property litigation.

 Prior to joining Chambers, Charlotte lectured in Equity and Trusts and also in Tort at BPP Law School.
-Charlotte continues to lecture regularly and retains membership of the Society of Legal Scholars.
+Charlotte continues to lecture regularly to a professional audience.

 Charlotte was graded ‘Outstanding’ on the Bar Vocational Course and graduated with the highest mark awarded that year.
 She was a Diplock Scholar and also received the Baron Dr Ver Heyden de Lancey Prize for the best performance in the Bar exams by a student of the Middle Temple.

 Following pupillage, Charlotte was seconded to the Court of Appeal where she served as Judicial Assistant to Sir Anthony May, President of the Queen's Bench Division.
 Charlotte assisted in a number of notable cases, including:

 - R. (on the application of Mohamed) v Secretary of State for Foreign and Commonwealth Affairs EWCA Civ 65 – concerning the disclosure, in an open judgment, of security information shared between the UK and US intelligence services, relating to the treatment of a suspected terrorist.